mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Blockages caused by contradictions are also analysed the fields of design and HCI with an aim of revising designs to remove them [@karanasios_moving_2021].

-### Third spaces, idiocultures and designed systems as a research method

-This study aligns with concepts of how home discourses or and FoK can be drawn on as a resource by participants to facilitate learning in new environments [@moje_working_2004] .

-The process of merging the knowledge and discourses of  first space (home life) with the process of of the second space (school or institution) into a new third space has been explored in many studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].

-Cole notes that the creation of idiocultures by researchers [@cole_idiocultural_2017], the created allowing researchers to be present from the beginning of the process.

-This can be compared to methods addressing existing existing activities like the change laboratory.

-However, [@downing_wilson_sociogenesis_2011] notes that even novel idiocultures are not created from nothing but encompass cultural traits of other systems in which participant engage with.

-#### Funds of Knowledge within ideocultures

-Cole's recent work address the use of FoK to form ideocultures in educational interventions [@rajala_utopian_2023]

-The work problematises the possible superficial use of FoK and FoI in a ways which may perpetuate status quo negatively [@rajala_utopian_2023]

 ## Conclusion / Synthesis.